rodburns/awesome-oneapi/README.md

 * [DPCPP-image-Blurring-with-SYCL](https://github.com/FriedImage/DPCPP-Image-Blurring-with-SYCL) - A program developed with DPC++ SYCL for parallelizing the Image Blurring process.

+### AI - Data Science

+* [daal4py](https://github.com/agorshk/daal4py) - A simplified API to Intel® DAAL that allows for fast usage of the framework suited for Data Scientists or Machine Learning users.
+Built to help provide an abstraction to Intel® DAAL for either direct usage or integration into one's own framework.

 ### AI - Machine Learning